The five ghosts or wu gui (五鬼) in Chinese is most commonly known as a reference to one of the palaces in the practice of 8 mansions feng shui.

 In recent years, the term 5 Ghost Carry Wealth has been frequently used as a glamorous way to refer to wealth energy enhancements that relate to the 5 ghost sector.
 And how certain types of cures and remedies can achieve that.

 This could be from the basis that:

 - A annual wealth star resides in the area

 - A default wealth location situated in the area

 - A favorable heavenly stem or earthly branch that found it’s way into the area

-A big reason why this term is term is loosely used these days is that 5 ghost carrying wealth, which is called wu gui yun cai (五鬼運財) in Chinese, is that it’s one of the more popular concepts in feng shui such as the revered jade belt formation (yu dai huan yao) and castle gate configuration (城门诀).
+A big reason why this term is loosely used these days is that 5 ghost carrying wealth, which is called wu gui yun cai (五鬼運財) in Chinese, is that it’s one of the more popular concepts in feng shui such as the revered jade belt formation (yu dai huan yao) and castle gate configuration (城门诀).